 Excellent Wine to Enjoy with Pressure Cooker Short Ribs

-For this delicate dish, we paired it with the 2012 Pinot Noir from Dolin Estate.
+For this delicate dish, we paired it with 2012 Dolin Estate Pinot Noir – Santa Rita Hills.
 We wanted a lighter red to match with tender short ribs and flavorful daikon, and not overpower the dish.
 The grapes for this wine comes from Santa Rita Hills, just a bit north of Santa Barbara.
 The area’s cool weather is great for growing Pinot Noir.
 After harvest and fermentation, these grapes were aged for 20 months in French oak barrels.

 How did we like the wine?
 We loved it!
 The pairing worked really well.
 As you raise the glass close to your nose, you can already smell the familiar scent of pinot noir.
 I would describe the smell as fresh berries and reminds me of the beautiful spring season.
 The initial taste is refreshing, light, and full of intense fruit and berry flavors.
 The body is silky smooth and the wine feels really young and sweet.
 The finish is very clean, and you can taste a bit of spice.
 It’s a great wine to enjoy by itself as well!